 - 4 tbs whipped coconut cream (recipe below)

-- 4 tbs honey Add more honey 1 tsp at a time if you like sweeter desserts
+- 4 tbs maple syrup or honey For a sweeter dessert, add 1 additional tsp at a time

 - 1 tsp vanilla